-Scores of triathletes, saganaki, fancy footwork, food trucks and global grapes usher in the weekend.
+Summer festivals, outdoor movies, an African marketplace and jazz musicians usher in the holiday weekend.
 Here are 10 things to do in and around Chicago.

 A new rebranding campaign aims to change the perception of one of Chicago’s most beleaguered communities.